andrey-vorontsov/petridish-project/PetriDish/README.txt

 		Trophic pyramid
 	Optimization
-		Cell visibility calculation is pretty heavy, does not need to be called this much
+		Cell visibility calculation is pretty heavy, does not need to be called this much Lots of repeated code in the various abstractions/not produced by the Cell code, improve consistency e.g. the agar dropping code is copy pasted in three fucking places why?

 Features for 1.0.0
 	GUI
 		Mouse interaction with petri dish